Hyundai Inster vs MINI Cooper

 The Verdict

-This is genuinely close.
-The Hyundai Inster and MINI Cooper trade blows across the spec sheet, and neither runs away with an outright win.
+The Hyundai Inster takes 3 of 5 key spec categories and comes in at a lower price.
 If boot space matters, the Hyundai Inster has a clear edge.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Common questions